BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

     - Conspiracy Theories
 ---

-Diverging from my area of expertise is always a risky endeavor, but since this is a blog rather than a scientific journal, I’m giving myself the liberty to explore and have fun with different ideas, even if the topic is depressing.
+Diverging from my area of expertise is always a risky endeavor, but since this is a blog rather than a scientific journal, I’m giving myself the liberty to explore and have fun with different ideas (even if the topic is depressing).
 Writing helps in transforming the mess into a structured and coherent concept.
 The process of rethinking and reflecting can be invaluable.

 In this piece, I attempt to draw connections between diverse topics: linking *The Matrix* with our current struggle to deal with the *climate crisis*, bridging the concept of *second-order observation* with Plato's *Allegory of the Cave*, and relating *conspiracy theories* to the notions of *complexity* and *contingency*.

-But first, let's have a definition for conspiracy theory taken from Joseph E. Uscinski:
+To do this, I first need a definition for conspiracy theory and I think the one given by Joseph E. Uscinski fits well:

 >By conspiracy theory, I mean an explanation of historical, ongoing, or future events that cites as a main causal factor a group of powerful persons, the conspirators, acting in secret for their own benefit against the common good. -- Joseph E. Uscinski